ermalCerhozi/Gantt-Scheduler/README.md

 * Run `ng serve`.
 * Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-* If you want to modify the behaviour of the gantt then you also need to run the `ng build scheduler --watch` comand on another tab simultaneously
+* If you want to modify the behavior of the Gantt, then you also need to run the `ng build scheduler --watch` command on another tab simultaneously

 ## :cool: Features

 * Drag and drop Events.
-* Gantt pdf format download.
+* Download Gantt chart in PDF format.

 ## :clipboard: Status & To-Do List